wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    PROTIP: Save you <strong>Passphrase</strong> in a secure place (such as in <a target="_blank" href="https://wilsonmar.github.io/hashicorp-vault/">Hashicorp Vault</a>), <strong>then</strong> copy it to paste in the prompt.
 This tactic is to ensure that you really can retrieve it when you use the key in a future command.

-   REMEMBER: Don't reuse passwords.
+   REMEMBER: Don't reuse passwords and passphrases.

 1. Re-enter the key.

 1. Press Enter.
-The long-winded response:
+Sample long-winded response:

    <pre>We need to generate a lot of random bytes.
 It is a good idea to perform
 some other action (type on the keyboard, move the mouse, utilize the